 Not Too Fresh

 A consistent grind particle size is crucial to making outstanding coffee.
-Burr grinders are more expensive than whirly-blades, but well worth it.
+Burr grinders are a little more expensive than whirly-blades, but well worth it.
 Investing in a good burr grinder is the easiest, fastest way to dramatically improve your coffee experience.

-Use a digital gram scale and weigh your water and coffee.
+Use a scale and weigh your water and coffee.
 We usually use a 16:1 water-to-coffee ratio.
 Divide your target yield by 16 to get your dose.
 Example: 320g of water to 20g of coffee.
 If you don’t have a gram scale, try using two tablespoons of coffee for every six fluid ounces of water.

 Pour a small amount of water onto the grinds to allow the coffee to bloom.
 Fresh coffee is full of carbon dioxide, so the coffee bed will expand as it degasses.
 Wait about 30 seconds for the grinds to settle.
 This will provide an even brew bed.